StreamX Command Line Interface (CLI)

 streamx publish

-To publish content using StreamX CLI, run the following template command:
+To publish content with StreamX CLI, run the following template command:

 streamx publish channel key pathToContentFile